AshtonBro/ImageHelper/README.md

 ______
 __Touch__ - Windows makes it easy to work with events from different devices by providing a set of hardware-independent pointing events.
 Pointing events occur when a touchscreen, stylus, mouse, or keyboard is used to interact with an application.
 How it works can be seen in the Touch application.
 ______
+__EncryptionSigning__ - The CryptograthicEngine class supports data encryption and digital signature generation.
+This class provides the means for encrypting, decrypting, creating even signatures, and verifying them.
+In the EncryptionSigning project, there are some simple examples of these operations.
+______

 * Download files and read project description 📖👉 [Project Materials](https://archive.codeplex.com/?p=windows8applications)
 * See other Jeremy works 👴👉 [GitHub - Jeremy Likness](https://github.com/JeremyLikness/BuildWin8Apps)